pajarraco/docker-node-base/README.md

-# docker-node-base
+# Docker Node Base
-Base files for Node on Docker
+Base files for Node - Express on Docker

-# Use
+# How to use
-run "docker-compose up"
+Run "docker-compose up"